creeperyang/css-content-loader/README.md

 [![Dependency Status](https://david-dm.org/creeperyang/css-content-loader.svg)](https://david-dm.org/creeperyang/css-content-loader)
 [![devDependency Status](https://david-dm.org/creeperyang/css-content-loader/dev-status.svg)](https://david-dm.org/creeperyang/css-content-loader#info=devDependencies)

-*Why this loader?* We use `style-loader` as the last loader for style files and it will insert a `<style>` or `<link>` tag into the html doc.
+**Why this loader?** We use `style-loader` as the last loader for style files and it will insert a `<style>` or `<link>` tag into the html doc.
 In most cases, it's enough and works perfectly.

-However, what if we just want to **get the style content as string** directly!
-Like I just want `require` the style content in code and process the string.
-This loader is for this corner case.
+However, what if we just want to **get the style content as string** directly?
+Sometimes I just want `require` the style content in code and process the string.
+This loader is for the *corner case*.

 ## Install